usnistgov/OSCAL/docs/prose/control.md

 search: true
 ---
 # OSCAL Controls and Catalogs
+TBD: Expand this.
 This is an introduction to the concepts of OSCAL controls and catalogs.

 ## OSCAL Controls
 In OSCAL, a *control* is a safeguard or countermeasure designed to satisfy a set of defined security and/or privacy requirements.
 The definitions of controls vary greatly from one standard or guideline to another in terms of the level of detail and the types of information the definitions include.
 A control definition may be as simple as, "The organization has an access control policy and procedures," but most are considerably more complicated.
 Here's an example of a control from [NIST Special Publication (SP) 800-53 Revision 4](https://doi.org/10.6028/NIST.SP.800-53r4):